canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 ![Pipeline](./images/ML-Workflow-Pipeline.png)

-13. Verify that model is stored in MLFlow model registry by navigating to ML Flow dashboard: http://10.64.140.43.nip.io/mlflow/#/
+13. Verify that model is stored in MLFlow model registry by navigating to ML Flow dashboard, eg. http://10.64.140.43.nip.io/mlflow/#/

 ![MLFlow](./images/ML-Workflow-MLFLowRegistry.png)

+14. Now model is ready to be deployed!